Grading and Grade Point Averages (GPA)

 Courses can be graded either by letter grades or in percentages, but the official grade in each course is the letter grade.
 Where appropriate, a class average appears on transcripts expressed as the letter grade most representative of the class performance.

 Since Fall 2002, the University has only used letter grades on transcripts and verification forms.

-Grades A through C represent satisfactory passes, D a conditional (non-continuation) pass, and F a failure.
+Grades A through B- represent satisfactory passes, and F a failure.
 Certain courses have been approved for Pass/Fail (P/F) grading.
-Students may also designate elective courses to be graded under the S/U option.
-See Courses Taken under the Satisfactory/Unsatisfactory (S/U) Option.
+Students must obtain grades of B- or better in courses used to fulfil program requirements.

 GPA credits are the credits of courses with grades that are assigned grade points.

 The term grade point average (TGPA) is the GPA for a given term calculated using all the applicable courses at the same level in that term.
 The cumulative grade point average (CGPA) is the GPA calculated using your entire record of applicable courses at McGill at the same level; if you change levels, e.g., from undergraduate to graduate, the CGPA starts again.

 This policy took effect in January 2003.
 For students with academic information prior to Fall 2002, who are registered in a different program or in a different level post-Fall 2002, the transcript displays a special message regarding the CGPA restarting.

 If you repeat courses, all results are included in the GPA calculation.
 Therefore, grades of F or J continue to be used in the CGPA calculation even after you repeat the course or if you take a supplemental examination.

 |IP — in progress; (Master's Thesis Courses Only)|